rodpolako/Chess-PGN-Trainer/README.md

 * ```[PGNTrainerOppositeSide "1"]``` - This will check the "Play opposite side" option
 * ```[PGNTrainerRandomize "1"]``` - This will check the "Randomize" option
 * ```[PGNTrainerFlipped "1"]``` - This will check the "Flipped" option
 * ```[PGNTrainerOutputFEN "1"]``` - Useful when you want to find a specific puzzle during a run in order to analyze or troubleshoot.
-This will place the FEN below the title of the puzzle which you can then use to find the specific puzzle in the PGN.
+This will place the a link below the title of the puzzle which will open an analysis board in Lichess with the position (in a new tab/window).

 The value of the tag has to be 1 in order to activate.
 Any other value or omission of the tag entirely will be ignored.